 There Is A Method To Meeting New Friends

-You may also wonder too much about where and how to meet new people, how to talk, what to say, how to peak their interest, how to make the other person want to meet you again.
+You may also wonder too much about where and how to meet new people, how to talk, what to say, how to pique their interest, how to make the other person want to meet you again.

 You may wonder how to even know if you’re talking to the right person – if they’re the kinds of friends you want in your life.